-MRI is an excellent tool to detect breast cancer as well as prostate cancer.
+MRI is an effective tool to detect breast cancer as well as prostate cancer.
 While MRI is a more expensive option than traditional mammography, it enables physicians to view tumors which may have been missed during routine screenings.
-The first breast MRI product received FDA clearance in 1991 for use as an adjunct to mammography.
 The ACS published guidelines in the March/April 2007 CA: A Cancer Journal of Clinicians, recommending that women at high risk for breast cancer augment their annual mammogram with an annual breast MRI.
 The guidelines recommended MRI scans for women with a lifetime risk of breast cancer of 20%-25% or greater, including women with a strong family history of breast or ovarian cancer and women who were treated for Hodgkin's disease.
 The ACR and SBI endorsed these recommendations in their recommendations published in the Journal of the American College of Radiology 2010; 7:18-27.